 I was asked to participate in the #RedNose campaign, sponsored by Walgreens.
 Although I have been compensated, all opinions and love of this amazing organization are my own.

-I’ll forever be grateful for my years spent in the teaching profession, they truly changed me.
+I’ll forever be grateful for my years spent in the teaching profession.
+They truly changed me.
 Although it may seem so far from my current career and life, there are pieces of it I’ll never forget and feel like yesterday.

-Teaching was by far the hardest and most demanding career I’ve ever had, and trust me, I’ve worked in agency-land where you’re on-call 24/7.
+Teaching was by far the hardest and most demanding career I’ve ever had.
+And trust me, I’ve worked in agency-land where you’re on-call 24/7.
 I have so much respect for those in the teaching profession and I’m here to say that it’s truly the best of the best who beat the statistics and stick with it.
-I knew it would be a lot of work before I started, plenty of classroom experiences during my undergrad years to help us face the reality of it were had, but I was still so excited.
+I knew it would be a lot of work before I started.
+Certainly, I had plenty of classroom experiences during my undergrad years to help me face the reality of it.
+But, I was still so excited.

-I never expected how much students love and trust their teachers, and how often you see the pain in their lives.
-Sometimes it was emotional, but sometimes it was physical and those struggles hit me so hard.
-The hours I spent in counselors’ offices, online with CPS.
+I never expected how much students love and trust their teachers.
+And also, how often you see the pain in their lives.
+Sometimes it was emotional.
+But sometimes it was physical and those struggles hit me so hard.
+I still reflect on the hours I spent in counselors’ offices, and online with CPS.

-You also realize that it’s often a social label if they do, and many would rather go hungry than be labeled one of those kids.
-The longer I was in the career the more able I was to spot hungry students who just couldn’t function well, and certainly couldn’t learn.
+You also realize that it’s often a social label if they do.
+Sadly, many would rather go hungry than be labeled one of those kids.
+The longer I was in the career the more able I was to spot hungry students who just couldn’t function well.
+And also, most certainly couldn’t learn.
 I have often thought of how often this happens in the United States, and if that’s the case, how afraid I am of the statistics in the rest of the world.

 On April 25th you wear the nose and make sure to let everyone who may look at you funny what is going on, so awareness is quickly raised.
 The more noses sold, the more dollars go to help end child hunger.
 It’s just as easy as that.
 And it’s so easy to share a quick pic on social media with #RedNose and help raise even more awareness.

-Even if he’s a bit young and underage, I couldn’t help but buy an extra for my son, to look at, squish, and feel a part of what mom and dad are doing.
-And if I’m being honest, for me too, so I could reflect on how lucky my own child is, and how other mothers around the world must feel when they see their children go hungry.
+Even if he’s a bit young and underage, I couldn’t help but buy an extra for my son.
+He got to look at, squish, and feel a part of what mom and dad are doing.
+And if I’m being honest, I bought it for myself too.
+I wanted it so I could reflect on how lucky my own child is.
+Also, how other mothers around the world must feel when they see their children go hungry.